Easy Asylum Booth,

 Current collaborations between Bower and Mosquito include Easy Asylum Booth ‘Bundu Edition’ (2020-) and Influence (2021-), a short film being made to debut at Spielart festival, Munich in November 2021.

 ‘high demand is anticipated so we have automated the process for your convenience’:

 The Development of Easy Asylum Booth ‘Bundu Edition’

 Ric Bower and Amir Karimi have been developing the necessary robotics for almost a year, with Amir working on the electrical engineering and coding and Ric modeling and 3D printing the mechanical parts.
 The machine is now in its 55th iteration and is operational.

 Ric has begun collaborating with Nerea Martinez who will be developing 100 tattoo drawings in response to immigration stories and interviews with asylum seekers and refugees in Wales.
 Nerea’s drawings will be carried in the computer memory of the tattoo drones.

 Ric is also collaborating with Mahnaz Baoosh, Issa Farfour, Gerald Tyler and John Rea to produce five very short films under the banner of Easy Asylum Booth ‘Bundu Edition’.

 The UK ‘has been chosen’ to host ‘a Botrovian PR coup’:

-Easy Asylum Booth, ‘Bundu Edition’ is supported by Arts Council of Wales and Axisweb
+Easy Asylum Booth, ‘Bundu Edition’ is produced in partnership with Oasis Cardiff, the refugee and sylumseeker charity.
+It is supported by Arts Council of Wales and the arts charity Axisweb